Bronchial tumors

 Bronchoscopic Treatments

-If your tumour is more advanced and surgery is not an option, you may be eligible for a variety of palliative therapy to help you breathe again while also slowing tumour development.
+If your tumor is more advanced and surgery is not an option, you may be eligible for various palliative therapies to help you breathe again while also slowing tumor development.

 A bronchoscope is a tube attached to a small camera that is placed through the mouth to deliver bronchoscopy therapy.
 The doctor examines the airways using a bronchoscope and inserts an endotracheal tube.